Lymphedema Therapy & Manual Lymphatic Drainage

 What Makes Our Approach Different?

-First, we emphasize oncology-focused care.
+We emphasize oncology-focused care.
 Not all providers concentrate on cancer-related lymphedema.
 Our clinical approach integrates surgical timelines, radiation effects, and upper-quadrant biomechanics.

-Second, we prioritize structured one-on-one sessions.
+We prioritize structured one-on-one sessions.
 Each visit includes direct therapist interaction, hands-on assessment, and measurable progression.